softcraftsman/sas/README.md

 # SAS for EDU
 SAS is a storage as a Service platform designed to automate storage allocation in EDU institutions.
-Its main goal is to provide agility to stakeholders on having access to object storage infrastructure.
+Its main goal is to provide agility to stakeholders on having access to object storage infrastructure in Microsoft Azure.

+Some of the capabilities currently provided by the system are:

+* Dynamic creation of top level folder and file systems in Azure Data Lake Storage (ADLS).
+* Dynamic addition of object owner as "Execute" in File System's ACL.
+* Automatic creation of initial folder under the File System.
+* Dynamic addition of folder's onwer under initial folder.
+* Exposure of "how to use" the storage infrastructure through Web UI.

 # Deploy SAS for EDU
 In order to deploy this solution to your environment, you'll need to setup some variables in the build process and create a static web app in Azure.
 To accomplish this, do the following: